crimsonrocks/cr-static/site/content/_index.md

     buttonLink: "/projects"
 values:
     heading: Our values
-    text: "Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature."
+    text: "Love where you live.
+Have the opportunities you want here without jumping through hoops to reach them.
+Be a part of a community that wants to grow with you, not inspite of you.
+These are just some of the values we aspire to."
     image: /img/about-jumbotron.jpg
     buttonLink: "/about"
 ---